Art & Design Foundation Diplomas (Art Foundation)

 Ulster University is the only university in Northern Ireland that offers an art foundation diploma.
 You apply for the course through UCAS.

 Art foundation diplomas are uncommon in Scotland, as the first year of a standard four-year degree course serves the same purpose.
-There is no common method of application for the small number of institutions that do offer the diploma, so check course details pages on university websites.
+There's no common method of application for the small number of institutions that do offer the diploma, so check course details pages on university websites.

-There is no standard method of applying for an art foundation course in Wales – some institutions use UCAS and others accept direct applications.
+There's no standard method of applying for an art foundation course in Wales.
+Some institutions use UCAS and others accept direct applications.
 Check the application section on course details pages on university websites for more information.

-If you wish to study for an art foundation diploma as part of a four-year undergraduate course, you apply via UCAS.
+If you want to study for an art foundation diploma as part of a four-year undergraduate course, you apply via UCAS.

 Applying simultaneously for an undergraduate degree course and art foundation diploma course